 At confirmation, a young Christian declares that he or she has been baptized, confesses the faith, and shares in communion with Christ and His Church.

-At Resurrection Lutheran (RLC), confirmation is not an education exercise that ends in a graduation.
+At Resurrection Lutheran Church (RLC), confirmation is not an education exercise that ends in a graduation.
 Rather, confirmation is a time for young people to immerse themselves in the Holy Scriptures, intentionally experience various aspects of congregational life, and seek the guiding of the Holy Spirit for confirming them in their faith as they say “yes” to the confession others made on their behalf at their baptism and are received as confirmed members of Resurrection Lutheran Church.

 Home-Centered, Church-Supported Experience

 Parental and family involvement is necessary and part of God’s plan for your student’s faith life.
 The classroom portion of the student’s learning is only one element.
-The learning through family discussions, at-home projects, and life situations also helps shape the discipleship of the student and is a vital part of the confirmation process.
+Family discussions, at-home projects, and life situations also help shape the discipleship of the student and are a vital part of the confirmation process.

 What is expected of the confirmand?

 - Active, regular participation in worship and class sessions

 - Complete sermon notes (10 per year).
 Discuss sermon and worship experience with your family on a regular basis.